• Skip to primary navigation

 Top Sirloin Grilling Medallion

-• Tender and full of flavour.
+• Tender and full of flavor.

 • Easy to cook perfectly and serves up nicely.